-WE: The Ex-Warner Estate in Waltham Forest: A major arts and heritage project exploring the social history and continuing importance of the Warner Estate in Waltham Forest, London by artists Lucy Harrison and Katherine Green / Rendezvous Projects CIC.
+WE: The Ex-Warner Estate in Waltham Forest: A major arts and heritage project exploring the social history and continuing importance of the Warner Estate in Waltham Forest, London, by artists Lucy Harrison and Katherine Green / Rendezvous Projects CIC.
 Winner of the London Borough of Waltham Forest Love Your Borough award for Arts, Culture & Heritage, 2017.

 “Warner” properties were built in the borough from the late nineteenth century until the mid-twentieth century, with many of the properties taking the form of distinctive red brick self-contained flats.

 The project has taken place in several stages.

 Stage 1 (2014): The first stage of the project took place in 2014, funded by an Arts Development grant from Waltham Forest Council along with sponsorship from the Stow Brothers Estate Agents.
 It included an exhibition in the former Warner rent office for Lloyd Park, the publication of a book, a series of community events and the collection of archive material, much of which is available on this website.
 The first stage was in collaboration with local writer Kirstin Sibley and Walthamstow Historical Society.
 The project focussed on capturing previously unrecorded social history and aimed to document the current residents of ex Warner properties, including long-term renters, new renters, those who recently purchased or who had purchased directly from the Warners.

 Through stage 1, as the wealth of material from the longer-term older residents surfaced, we applied to Arts Council England and the Heritage Lottery Fund to capture and preserve more of this history.

 Stage 3 (2017): A mobile phone app walking tour was developed to document the history of the area and allow members of the public to take part in historic walks of the area.
 The app includes oral histories, guided tours and archive material.
 The app is funded by Heritage Lottery Fund as part of a new phase managed by Rendezvous Projects CIC, of which Lucy and Katherine are both directors.
-A group of local volunteers are carrying out oral history interviews, photographing the streets and have assisted with the development of the mobile phone app.
+A group of local volunteers carried out oral history interviews, photographed the streets and have assisted with the development of the mobile phone app.